jt14den/jt14den.github.io/_posts/2016-07-25-contributing-carpentries.md

     >Your branch is behind 'upstream/gh-pages' by 8 commits, and can be fast-forwarded.
     >(use "git pull" to update your local branch)

-4. Fetch upstream changes to the local gh-pages
+4. If you had no changes below, you are good to go.
+Skip to 'Contributing to the lessons' below.
+Otherwise, fetch upstream changes to the local gh-pages

     >```
     >$ git fetch upstream